 Hearing that your infant can’t eat is terrifying.
 However, tongue tie is a relatively common and easily corrected issue.

 It is possible to have a long and happy nursing journey with your little one after a tongue tie diagnosis.

 Jenny Welsh lives in Southern California with her three children, husband

 and Tiffany’s Story

 Get One on One Professional Help with Your Breastfeeding Problems, Concerns, and Questions!

-Talk to me via an online session in the comfort and convenience of your own home.
+Video chat with me in the comfort and convenience of your own home.

 Get personalized help.